A hybrid quantum-classical algorithm for Bayes-optimal quantum state discrimination using the source code: Applications

-Note that we justify this heuristic in the specific application of the quantum change point problem with one change point; there is no reason to believe it works well in general discrimination problems.
+Note that we justify this heuristic in the specific application of the quantum changepoint problem with one changepoint; there is no reason to believe it works well in general discrimination problems.

 Why this heuristic?
 Well, for one it reduces the number of free parameters in an $N \times N$ matrix to just $N$.
 But, this means nothing if it gives us bad approximations.
 Indeed, it turns out that for large $N$, this heuristic turns out to both be a good approximation to the actual value as well as seeing an advantage in computation time.
 In Figure~\ref{fig:beta'_beta''_pi_4_1CP_intro} we consider the case where Alice promises to send Bob $N$ copies of the state $\ket{0}$ but a mutation in her device led to the generation of the state $\ket{+}$ instead.
 The reduced SDP (Eq.~\eqref{reduceddual}) and the heuristic (Eq.~\eqref{reduceddual2}) are considered.
 We compare the absolute difference of their values as well as their runtimes respectively.
-For a sequence of length $220$, the error between the reduced SDP (Eq.~\eqref{reduceddual}) and the heuristic (Eq.~\eqref{reduceddual2}) is of the order of $10^{-3}$ and computing the heuristic (Eq.~\eqref{reduceddual2}) is observed to be about \emph{seven} times faster than the reduced SDP (Eq.~\eqref{reduceddual}).\footnote{In Figure~\ref{fig:beta'_beta''_pi_4_1CP_intro}, the subscript $1$ in $\beta_1'$ and $\beta_1''$ denote that we are considering one change point.
-We consider $2$ and $3$ change points in later sections.}
+For a sequence of length $220$, the error between the reduced SDP (Eq.~\eqref{reduceddual}) and the heuristic (Eq.~\eqref{reduceddual2}) is of the order of $10^{-3}$ and computing the heuristic (Eq.~\eqref{reduceddual2}) is observed to be about \emph{seven} times faster than the reduced SDP (Eq.~\eqref{reduceddual}).\footnote{In Figure~\ref{fig:beta'_beta''_pi_4_1CP_intro}, the subscript $1$ in $\beta_1'$ and $\beta_1''$ denote that we are considering one changepoint.
+We consider $2$ and $3$ changepoints in the appendix.}.